akennys/mynewrep/readme.txt

 I'm learning git!!
 heihei
 first
-Creating a new branch is quick.
+Creating a new branch is quick master.